Gee (The Crows song): Song

-The vocals are upbeat making use of harmonies and nonsense syllables, in a matter resembling enthusiastic street-corner singing.
+The vocals are upbeat making use of harmonies and nonsense syllables, in a manner resembling enthusiastic street-corner singing.
 This is accompanied with a modified jump blues instrumental backup, a catchy melody, and Charlie Christian-like guitar solo.

 History

 The Crows formed in 1951 as a typical street corner doo-wop group and were discovered at Apollo Theater's Wednesday night talent show by talent agent Cliff Martinez, and brought to independent producer George Goldner who had just set up tiny new independent Rama Records label.

 The Crows were the first group signed and the first to record.
 The first songs they recorded were as back-up to singer and pianist Viola Watkins.
 The song "Gee" was the third song recorded during the first recording session, on February 10, 1953.
 It was put together in a few minutes by group member, William Davis, with Viola Watkins also being credited as co-writer.
 Watkins also played piano on and co-arranged the song.
 It has been suggested that the guitar break, based on the traditional Scottish tune "The Campbells Are Coming", may have been played by session guitarist Lloyd "Tiny" Grimes.

 The song was first released as the B-side of a ballad, "I Love You So".
 However, radio stations began turning it over and playing "Gee", first in Philadelphia and later in New York and Los Angeles.
 By January 1954 it had sold 100,000 copies, and by April entered the national R&B and pop charts, rising to number 2 R&B and number 14 pop.
 Although the song became a huge hit in early 1954, a year after it was recorded, the Crows were a one-hit wonder, as none of the follow-up records released had any chart success.
 The group broke up a few months after "Gee" dropped off the Hit Parade.